salt999/molgenis-theme/README.md

 ### Using The Proxy

-The Nginx proxy setup is meant to apply locally developed theming files to a remotely controlled Molgenis site, to make your live as a developer a bit easier.
+The proxy setup uses Nginx to apply locally developed theming files to a remotely controlled Molgenis site, to make your live as a developer a bit easier.
 The development service features auto-build of SCSS source-files and livereload of stylesheets, so changes to your theme are automatically reflected in the browser.
-It requires a bit of setup though:
+It requires a bit of setup:

 * Setup the proxy config in the **.env** file: